C-C chemokine receptor type 7

 C-C chemokine receptor type 7 is a protein that in humans is encoded by the CCR7 gene.
-Two ligands have been identified for this receptor: the chemokines (C-C motif) ligand 19 (CCL19/ELC) and (C-C motif) ligand 21 (CCL21).
+Two ligands have been identified for this receptor: the chemokine (C-C motif) ligand 19 (CCL19/ELC) and (C-C motif) ligand 21 (CCL21).
 The ligands have similar affinity for the receptor, though CCL19 has been shown to induce internalisation of CCR7 and desensitisation of the cell to CCL19/CCL21 signals.
-CCR7 is a transmembrane protein with 7 transmembrane domains, which is coupled with heterotrimeric G proteins, which transduce the signal downstream through various signalling cascades.
+CCR7 is a transmembrane protein with seven transmembrane domains, which is coupled with heterotrimeric G proteins, which transduce the signal downstream through various signalling cascades.
 The main function of the receptor is to guide immune cells to immune organs (lymph nodes, thymus, spleen) by detecting specific chemokines, which these tissues secrete.

 CCR7 has also recently been designated CD197 (cluster of differentiation 197).

 Function

 The protein encoded by this gene is a member of the G protein-coupled receptor family.
 This receptor was identified as a gene induced by the Epstein–Barr virus (EBV), and is thought to be a mediator of EBV effects on B lymphocytes.
 As stated above, the receptor guides immune cells to immune organs such as lymph nodes, which is needed for the development of both resistance and tolerance, but it is also important for development of T cells in thymus.
 The receptor is expressed mostly on adaptive immune cell types, namely thymocytes, naive T and B cells, regulatory T cells, central memory lymphocytes, but also dendritic cells.
 CCR7 has been shown to stimulate dendritic cell maturation.
 CCR7 is also involved in homing of T cells to various secondary lymphoid organs such as lymph nodes and the spleen as well as trafficking of T cells within the spleen.